riyadMunauwar/php-query-builder/README.md

 # PHP Fluent Query Builder (Beta)

-A lightweight, secure, and flexible SQL query builder for PHP applications.
-This Query Builder provides an expressive and fluent interface to build and execute database queries without writing raw SQL.
+A powerful, secure, and flexible SQL query builder for PHP applications.
+This Query Builder provides an expressive interface to build and execute database queries with advanced features and query inspection capabilities.

 ## 🌟 Features

 - Fluent interface for building SQL queries
 - Support for all major SQL operations (SELECT, INSERT, UPDATE, DELETE)
 - Secure parameter binding to prevent SQL injection
+- Advanced WHERE clause conditions
+  - Basic comparisons (=, >, <, !=, etc.)
+  - WHERE IN
+  - WHERE NULL / NOT NULL
+  - WHERE BETWEEN
+  - OR WHERE conditions
 - Multiple join types (INNER, LEFT, RIGHT)
-- Complex WHERE conditions with multiple operators
 - ORDER BY, GROUP BY, and HAVING clauses
 - Pagination support with LIMIT and OFFSET
+- Query inspection and debugging capabilities
 - PDO integration for database agnostic operations
-- Debug methods for query inspection
+- Query building separation from execution
 - Comprehensive error handling
+- Query state reset functionality

 ## 📋 Requirements